EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Experiments

 We consider a further highly practical real problem where online meta-learning has led to significant improvements -- learning from noisy labelled data.
-The MetaWeightNet framework trains an auxiliary neural network that performs instance-wise loss re-weighting on the training set \citep{Shu2019Meta-Weight-Net:Weighting}.
-The base model is updated using the sum of weighted instance-wise losses for noisy data, while the MetaWeightNet itself is updated by evaluating the updated model on clean validation data and by backpropagating through the model update.
+The Meta-Weight-Net framework trains an auxiliary neural network that performs instance-wise loss re-weighting on the training set \citep{Shu2019Meta-Weight-Net:Weighting}.
+The base model is updated using the sum of weighted instance-wise losses for noisy data, while the Meta-Weight-Net itself is updated by evaluating the updated model on clean validation data and by backpropagating through the model update.
 We use the official implementation of the approach \citep{Shu2019Meta-Weight-Net:Weighting} and follow the same experimental settings, using $K=2$ for \algName{}.

-Our results in Table \ref{tab:mwnresults} confirm we replicate the benefits of training with MetaWeightNet, clearly surpassing the accuracy of the baseline when there is label noise.
+Our results in Table \ref{tab:mwnresults} confirm we replicate the benefits of training with Meta-Weight-Net, clearly surpassing the accuracy of the baseline when there is label noise.
+We also note that EvoGrad can improve the accuracy over the $T_1-T_2$-based approach because the two approaches are distinct and provide different estimates of the true hypergradient.
 Figure \ref{fig:mwnAnalysis} shows that our method leads to significant improvements in memory and time costs (over half of the memory is saved and the runtime is improved by about a third).